All Episodes

 He said that in a text message.

-He's the guy who, as you just described, used allowed the dossier to be used to get a warrant to spy on a fellow American citizen.
+He's the guy who, as you just described, allowed the dossier to be used to get a warrant to spy on a fellow American citizen.

 He's the guy who leaks the memos to get Bob Mueller appointed special counsel.

-And now this important thing, he's the guy who goes up there to Trump Tower on January 6th and tries to trap the president, and we know he's trying to trap him because witnesses said so, and Michael Horowitz reported it.
+And now, this important thing, he's the guy who goes up there to Trump Tower on January 6th and tries to trap the president.

-And when Jim Comey leaves that meeting, he walks right out, gets in the car and immediately starts typing, memorializing the conversation with the president-elect of the United States so that they have that information right then on a secure laptop.
+And when Jim Comey leaves that meeting, he walks right out, gets in the car, and immediately starts typing, memorializing the conversation with the president-elect of the United States so that they have that information right then on a secure laptop.

-It's no wonder Michael Horowitz said and referred him to the Justice Department for prosecution.
+This guy, Jim Comey, it's no wonder Michael Horowitz said and referred him to the Justice Department for prosecution.

 All right.